Shane Watson: 2002–2009

 Watson was first selected for the Australian team in early 2002, being selected to tour South Africa with the Test team.
 He had topped the Pura Cup wicket-taking charts for Tasmania, as well as had steady middle-order batting performances.
-On the tour, he played a tour match against the South Africa A side, where he scored a quickfire century off of 96 deliveries and took three wickets.
+On the tour, he played a tour match against the South Africa A team, where he scored a quickfire century off of 96 deliveries and took three wickets.
 Watson also made his ODI debut on tour, replacing Steve Waugh, who was sacked after the team failed to make the finals of the 2001–02 VB Series.

 Watson continued as a regular member of the ODI team in place of Waugh despite public support for Waugh to return to the ODI team.
 He stayed in the team until the start of 2003, when he suffered three stress fractures in his back, meaning he missed the 2003 Cricket World Cup.
 When he returned to cricket from his injury, he was only able to bat, not bowl, while his recovery finished.

 Watson was contracted with Hampshire to play county cricket in 2004.
 He signed as a replacement player, as Hampshire knew that their two international players (Shane Warne and Michael Clarke) would be unavailable for part of the season while they played for Australia.
 In April 2004, Watson also switched teams in domestic cricket, moving back to his home state to play for Queensland.

 In January 2005, Watson made his test debut in the third Test of Australia's home series against Pakistan at the Sydney Cricket Ground (SCG).
 Watson was played as Australia's fifth bowler, giving them the ability to play three fast bowlers (including Watson) and two spin bowlers (instead of the usual one) on a dry pitch that was expected to be conducive to spin bowling.

 Watson was part of Australia's ODI squad in their 2005 tour of England.
 While on the tour, the Australian team spent a night in Lumley Castle in County Durham.
 The castle is believed to be haunted, and Watson was "spooked out" by his room so fled and spent the night sleeping on the floor in teammate Brett Lee's room instead.
 Australian selectors included Watson as the fifth bowler and all rounder in all Test matches following the 2005 Ashes series.
 Watson played against the ICC World XI in the role, but he dislocated his shoulder in just his second Test in that designated role against the West Indies, after diving to field a ball.
 Watson was again replaced by Symonds and was unable to represent Australia for the remainder of the summer.